Debbie Shandley - Chief Executive

 I have a young family that take up most of my time, especially my daughter Ruby who is the mini version of me.
 I thoroughly enjoy spending time with my friends and family.
 My hobbies are to travel, watching films and dine.

-Anne-Marie Spetch - Account Manger
+Anne-Marie Spetch - Audit & Compliance Manger

 Every Chief Executive needs someone that they can trust and rely on and customers need to know that their employees learning journeys are being effectively managed.
 As Account Manager, Anne Marie has put her skills from the leisure, tourism and hospitality sector to good use and ensures that any problems are dealt with promptly, progress is monitored, feedback is given and certificates are claimed and sent out.
 Anne-Marie has been with TRAC since it was born back in 2010, having previously worked for a grade 1 training provider in the North East, and has a wealth of knowledge and experience within the industry.